-Note: If your chair has Integrated or Fold-Down Push Handles, you will need to remove the bolts that secure the backrest ears to the backrest (using a 3 mm Allen wrench) and the bolts that secure the backrest posts inside the backrest (using a 4 mm Allen Wrench).
-See Figure 7-3 and see "Adjusting the Backrest Height" on page 4-3.
+Note: If your chair has Integrated or Fold-Down Push Handles, you will need to remove the bolts that secure the backrest ears to the backrest (using a 3 mm Allen wrench) and the bolts that secure the backrest posts inside the backrest (using a 4 mm Allen wrench).
+See Figure 7-3 and see "Adjusting the Backrest Height" on pages 4-2 to 4-3.